dockserver/dockserver/wiki/docs/drive/dropbox.md

-## Adding Configurations to the Dockserver
+## Adding Configurations to Dockserver

 After setting up the Dropbox and Crypt remotes (DB and DBC), you need to add these configurations to the Dockserver rclone configuration file located at `/opt/appdata/system/rclone/rclone.conf`.